Martin4dbest/simple_shell/README.md

 $ echo $NAME

 $

-What we learned:
+<h2>What we learned: </h2>

-How a shell works and finds commands
+1. How a shell works and finds commands

-Creating, forking and working with processes
+2. Creating, forking and working with processes

-Executing a program from another program
+3. Executing a program from another program

-Handling dynamic memory allocation in a large program
+4. Handling dynamic memory allocation in a large program

-Pair programming and team work
+5. Pair programming and team work

-Building a test suite to check our own code
+6. Building a test suite to check our own code

 <h2>Authors</h2>

 👤 Martin Agoha, <martin4dtruth@gmail.com>

 👤 Adeeyo Solomon, <adeeyo69@gmail.com>